What Veterinarians in Illinois Need to Know About Telehealth

 In response to the COVID-19 pandemic, the Food and Drug Administrations announced that it would waive certain portions of the federal veterinarian-client-patient relationship (VCPR), which normally would require in person visits.
 The FDA noted in its press release that it intends not to enforce the animal examination and premises visit VCPR requirements relevant to FDA regulations governing Extralabel Drug Use in Animals and Veterinary Feed Directive Drugs.
 However, this policy is temporary, and the FDA will release a new notification once this enforcement discretion will no longer be active.

 Before you change how your veterinarian practice approaches veterinarian-client-patient relationships, be careful.
 The FDA’s choice to not enforce certain federal requirements only extends to visits of farm animals and off-label use of prescriptions for animals.
 This does not apply broadly across the board to all veterinary visits.

 Jackson LLP’s Experienced Attorneys Understand Televet Laws

 Jackson LLP’s focused attorneys work closely with veterinary and medical practices on all aspects of day-to-day operations, including telehealth.
 Understand your legal and ethical responsibilities as they relate to the use of telehealth, and stay apprised of new legal developments that might impact your veterinary practice.

-Schedule a complimentary consultation with an experienced televet attorney by calling our office at (312) 985-6484 or clicking the button below.
+Schedule a complimentary consultation with an experienced televet attorney by clicking the button below.